xu-yuan1/openvino-docs/pages/get-started-guide/install-openvino-overview/install-openvino-runtime/installing-openvino-shared/intalling-from-anaconda.rst

 :target:`doxid-openvino_docs_install_guides_installing_openvino_conda_1md_openvino_docs_install_guides_installing_openvino_conda` This guide provides installation steps for Intel® Distribution of OpenVINO™ toolkit for Linux distributed through the Anaconda Cloud.

 .. note:: From the 2022.1 release, the OpenVINO™ Development Tools can only be installed via PyPI.
-If you want to develop or optimize your models with OpenVINO, see :ref:`Install OpenVINO Development Tools <doxid-openvino_docs_install_guides_install_dev_tools>` for detailed steps.
+If you want to develop or optimize your models with OpenVINO, see :ref:`Install OpenVINO Development Tools <install_openvino_dev_tools>` for detailed steps.